35 Easy Cast Iron Recipes for the Holidays

 I used to avoid sweet potatoes as a child, mostly because they came out of a can.
 When I heard of the many health benefits, I began trying fresh sweet potatoes with my husband.
-We like to make fries with different toppings like cinnamon sugar or cayenne pepper, and then we discovered how awesome they are with blue cheese. —Katrina Krumm, Apple Valley, Minnesota
+Now we enjoy fries topped with cinnamon sugar or cayenne pepper.
+We've also discovered how awesome they are with blue cheese. —Katrina Krumm, Apple Valley, Minnesota

 Bright, tender vegetables surround this moist golden chicken seasoned with aromatic thyme. — Mary Beth Hansen, Columbia, Tennessee

 These stout brownies are so rich and fudgy.
 I also love that you only need one bowl and a skillet to make this quick dessert, so it's perfect for weeknight cleanup. — Mandy Naglich, New York, New York